 1. Enjoy Wisconsin fall colors at their best

-Home to over 17 million acres (almost 70 thousand square kilometres) of forests, Wisconsin is one of the best states in the U.S. to witness the arrival of fall in all its colorful glory.
+Home to over 17 million acres (almost 70 thousand square kilometers) of forests, Wisconsin is one of the best states in the U.S. to witness the arrival of fall in all its colorful glory.

 To see Wisconsin’s fall colors by car, consider taking the Marinette County Waterfall Tour.
 It’s one of the top attractions of Wisconsin in October!

-The loop, covering 125 miles, will take you through some of the states most beautiful woodland, complete with the opportunity to see 14 waterfalls along the way.
+The loop, covering 125 miles, will take you through some of the state’s most beautiful woodland, complete with the opportunity to see 14 waterfalls along the way.
 Fall colors peak here in the third week of October.

 For a more active adventure, hike one of Wisconsin’s thousands of trails.
 The Seven Bridges Trail in Grant Park is considered one of the best choices.